-When visiting Mexico, you should always try to support the local economy by buying local products and helping local businesses.
+Try to support the local economy by buying local products and helping local businesses.
 Use reusable water bottles and avoid producing waste during your visit.
-In some cities such as Mexico City and Guadalajara, you can rent a bicycle to tour the city, which reduces your carbon footprint.
-Also make sure that when you’re buying local souvenirs and other goods, you do not buy objects made from animals skins, shells, and other precious natural products, so as not to encourage potentially-destructive industries.
+In some cities, such as Mexico City and Guadalajara, you can rent a bicycle to tour the city, which reduces your carbon footprint.
+Also make sure that when you’re buying local souvenirs and other goods, you do not buy objects made from animals skins, shells, and other unsustainable products, so as not to encourage potentially destructive industries.

 Where to Go Next

-After Mexico, you can continue discovering the Mayan Empire that existed in Central America by easily moving onto Guatemala or Belize.
+After Mexico, you can continue discovering the Mayan Empire that existed in Central America by easily moving on to Guatemala or Belize.
 In Belize, you’ll find many excellent coastal destinations that are perfect for a relaxing vacation.
-Guatemala is renowned for its Mayan archaeological sites and so is a perfect pairing to a visit to the Yucatan Peninsula.
+Guatemala is renowned for the Mayan archaeological site of Tikal and so is a perfect pairing to a visit to the Yucatan Peninsula.

 Most Popular Itineraries for Mexico

 Discover the Yucatan & Cancun offers travellers a taste of the Yucatan Peninsula and Mexico’s famous beaches.
 It includes a beach stay in Cancun as well as cultural visits to Merida and Coba, as well as the famous archaeological site of Chichen Itza.
 Colonial Mexico delves into Mexico’s Spanish colonial history in Mexico City and beyond.
 Spend your days in gorgeous colonial town squares and learn about the past 500 years of Mexican history.
 Oaxaca Long Stay is a great option for travellers who want to escape the worries of work for a few weeks.
-Relax on the beach for 21 days and enjoy the freedom to explore the coastline or Oaxaca’s many historical sites.
+Over 21 days, immerse yourself in the local culture and enjoy the freedom to explore the coastline or Oaxaca’s many historical sites.

 16 Jul 2020, 7:41 p.m.